The secrets of How to Clean a Grill for the best tasting food and long-life of your grill. Including easy step-by-step instructions.

 Tip: To clean your grates naturally with an onion, spray warm grates with white vinegar or lemon juice (the additional acid will help with the cleaning process) and firmly run half of an onion, cut side down, along the grates.
 Use tongs to avoid burning yourself.

 Deep cleaning is recommended a few times during the spring and summer seasons.
-Of course, the more use your grill gets, the more often a deep cleaning is needed.
+Of course, the more use your grill gets, the more often it needs to be cleaned.

 Let's take a look at deep cleaning the two most common grills.